FREQUENTLY ASKED QUESTIONS

+9. Where and when would I train?

-Flight training is conducted during Able Flight’s joint training program at Purdue University in West Lafayette, Indiana, and takes place in May & June of each year.
+Flight training is conducted during Able Flight’s joint training program at Purdue University in West Lafayette, Indiana, and takes place between mid-May and early July of each year.
 Students are required to remain on-site during the entire training period.
 Career training can take place at a number of locations at different times throughout the year.